rwieruch/blog_robinwieruch_content/blog/minimal-node-js-babel-setup/index.md

 Start the npm script again, and you should see the environmental variable in the command line.
 Now you are able to store sensitive data separate from the source code.

+If you come upon an error, make sure to read the cause.
+Usually, you would be able to fix the issue.
+One common error is:
+`SyntaxError: Cannot use import statement outside a module`.
+If you come upon this error, add:
+`"type": "module",`
+,into your package.json file.

 Now, consider the following code for your *src/index.js* file, where a function is imported from another file from this project.

 ```javascript